 Hence, the celebration of festivals has always been an important part of Waldorf education.
 There is joy in the anticipation, the preparation, the celebration itself, and the memories.
 A common experience of joy and reverence – Singing, dancing, stories, food and sharing are all a part of the festivals of the year.

-Swadhaa celebrated the following festivals in June, July and August!
+Swadhaa celebrated the following festivals and many more through the year.